 A donor may wish to make a contribution to charity but needs all of his or her income for current expenses.
 The donor can leave property to ACMC at death or give the assets now, subject to a retained income interest.
 Through deferred giving techniques, a donor can satisfy charitable goals now and continue to receive needed income.
 Payments from such a trust can be made to a donor, donor’s spouse, or some other beneficiary after the donor’s death.
 Eventual distribution to your fund takes place only at the death of the last individual beneficiary.
 This trust is sheltered from current income taxes.
 The donor only pays federal income tax on the portion distributed to him or her by the trust.

-For a brochure, additional information or to send your tax-deductible contribution, please contact ACMC at 910-692-ARTS (2787) or email.
+For additional information or to send your tax-deductible contribution, please call Ray Owen call at 910-692-ARTS (2787) or via Email.